Protecting Against USDA SNAP Violation

 Proprietors can take all these wise precautions to protect their business, but they may nevertheless find themselves facing SNAP violation charges after a USDA inspection.
 In such a case, the company usually has 10 (ten) days to respond to the charges, after which the sanctions outlined in the letter will come into effect.
 If the store owner responds to the accusations in time, the USDA may issue a second letter in the event that they want to maintain that the violations indeed occurred.
 The second letter outlines the decision to disqualify or suspend the business from the program.

-The approach is for retailers to consult with legal counsel immediately after receiving an initial violation letter.
+The best approach is for retailers to consult with legal counsel immediately after receiving an initial violation letter.
 An attorney can take over the administrative appeal process, compile evidence (where necessary), and assume responsibility for all communications with the USDA.
 If the USDA insists on moving forward with the charges in the second letter, the attorney can then file a judicial appeal so that a judge can try the case.
 Enlisting the services of an experienced lawyer places the company in a more enviable position to disapprove the charges against it.

 It is the federal government’s desire to diligently safeguard the SNAP program and ensure that it is providing vital assistance to families in America who need it most.
 In fact, incidences of trafficking have dramatically declined over the last twenty years because companies that violate its laws have been penalized with rather severe sanctions.
 It is crucial for every retailer to take the prescribed measures to safeguard their business against the legal implications of violating SNAP regulations.
 Additionally, if after such measures are taken, the retailer gets charged nonetheless in the wake of a USDA investigation, they should seek legal counsel right away.